asa55/azure-functions-docs-as-flashcards/Deck/Overview/About-Azure-Functions/1-Introduction-to-Azure-Functions.md

 ##

-We often build systems to react to a series of critical events.
-Whether you're building a web API, responding to database changes, processing IoT data streams, or even managing message queues - every application needs a way to run some code as these events
+We often build systems to react to a series of critical `_____`.
+Whether you're building a web API, responding to database changes, processing IoT data streams, or even managing message queues - every application needs a way to run some code as these `_____` occur

 %

-occur
+We often build systems to react to a series of critical **events**.
+Whether you're building a web API, responding to database changes, processing IoT data streams, or even managing message queues - every application needs a way to run some code as these **events** occur

 ##